wehlutyk/thesis/content/4-discussion.md

 second, they framed the experiment as a cooperative task where subjects should help each other in detecting each other's cursor (subjects are still not aware of the behaviour of the shadow cursor).
 In this situation, subjects become sensitive to interactive stabilities, and most importantly they manage to resolve the tension described above.
 Instead of both cursors permanently criss-crossing each other, a kind of turn-taking behaviour spontaneously appears where one subject stays still while the other criss-crosses it, then the roles are reversed and the first one criss-crosses the second one that is now staying still.
-Thus a new order of interactive regularity appears, built on the previous one: turn-taking in the perceptual crossing.
+Thus a new level of interactive regularity appears, built on the previous one: turn-taking in the perceptual crossing.
 ^[Interestingly, the authors also ask the subjects to give Perceptual Awareness Scale ratings for the moments at which they click, and find that such turn-taking episodes correspond to a mutually heightened perceptual awareness of the presence of an other.
 ]